 How do I calculate the cost of my retail loyalty program?

 The simplest way is to multiply your reward rate by your actual redemption rate.
-For example, if customers can earn rewards worth 5 percent of spend and around 60 percent of points are redeemed, your effective program cost is roughly 3 percent of captured revenue, which must fit within your gross margins.
+For example, if customers can earn rewards worth 5% of spend and around 60% of points are redeemed, your effective program cost is roughly 3% of captured revenue.
+That must fit within your gross margins.

 How long does it take to see ROI from a loyalty program?

-Most retailers see initial signals such as higher enrollment, more frequent visits, and larger baskets within the first 3 to 6 months.
-Full financial impact usually becomes clear after 12 to 18 months, once member cohorts have enough history to compare lifetime value and retention against non members.
+Most retailers see initial signals like higher enrollment, more frequent visits, and larger baskets within the first 3-6 months.
+Full financial impact usually becomes clear after 12-18 months, once member cohorts have enough history to compare lifetime value and retention against non-members.

 What technology do I need for a modern retail loyalty program?

-At minimum you need a loyalty platform that integrates with your POS, a basic CRM, and a way to deliver targeted messages such as email, SMS, or push notifications.
-As your program matures, adding mobile wallets, QR based enrollment, and marketing automation makes it easier to run segmented campaigns and measure impact.
+At minimum you need a loyalty platform that integrates with your POS, a basic CRM, and a way to deliver targeted messages like email, SMS, or push.
+As your program matures, adding mobile wallets, QR-based enrollment, and marketing automation makes it easier to run segmented campaigns and measure impact.